 Training, qualifications & experience

 I continuously undertake courses to assist me in working in an integrative way so that I can bring different ways of working within counselling sessions.
-I have submitted my accreditation with the BACP.

 Most recent courses: